top of page

 ^Sony Classic Negative JPEG^ Shot on the RX100 VI

-It definitely deserves it's title and it's my personal favorite from Fuji.
+I need to congratulate Fuji for this Film Simulation, It definitely deserves its title, and it's my personal favorite from Fuji.

-I don't understand why camera manufacturers are not offering more of this into our cameras,or at least give us the option of shifting hues, de-saturating individual color channels and color depth.
-It's basic HSL tools, and they are very helpful for adjusting color and user experience.
-Would be nice to be able to add a color tint in the Shadows and the Highlights.
-That's what I'd like to see in a New Sony Camera.
+I don't understand why camera manufacturers are not offering more of this into our cameras, or at least give us the option of shifting hues, de-saturating individual color channels and color depth.
+These are basic HSL tools, and they are very helpful for adjusting color and user experience.

-I don't need more Megapixels, I don't need 18bit color RAW output with 20 stops of dynamic range, nor 50 frames per seconds burst in Lossless RAW Format.
+I don't need more Megapixels, I don't need 18bit color RAW output with 20 stops of dynamic range, nor 50 frames per second burst in Lossless RAW Format.

-I need style, aesthetics, good colors and good design for a richer user experience.
+I need style, aesthetics, good colors, and good design for a richer user experience.

-Give us an APS-C camera with Film Like design and Advanced Controls for Color.
+Give us an APS-C camera with film-like design and Advanced Controls for Color.

 Let us create our own Profiles with Unique Colors.